-Do we really need inventory?
+Do you need inventory?

 How much inventory should be held?

-Balancing inventory levels with customer service targets
+How to balance inventory levels with customer service targets

 Balancing inventory levels with working capital targets

 By making these calculations, the inventory manager will have successfully bridged the inventory level with the customer service requirements.
 However, it is not just the supply that has to be protected, but also the cash constraints of the business.
-It is of no value to calculate inventory levels that perfectly meet the demands of the customer, if the business does not have the working capital available to invest in that inventory.
-This is where the inventory manager needs to bridge the best possible service with the constraints of working capital availability.